oracle/oci-powershell-modules/README.md

 ### About

-[Oracle Cloud Infrastructure(OCI) Modules for PowerShell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/ocimodulesforpowershell.htm) is a set of binary Cmdlet modules that can be used with PowerShell Core to manage Oracle Cloud Infrastructure resources.
-These modules are written in C# using [Oracle Cloud Infrastructure SDK for .NET](https://github.com/oracle/oci-dotnet-sdk) and it provides Cmdlets(commands) that gives the same core functionality as the Oracle Cloud Console.
-Cmdlets offered by these modules can be invoked from the PowerShell command-line and with the associated PowerShell scripting language.
+[Oracle Cloud Infrastructure(OCI) Modules for PowerShell](https://docs.cloud.oracle.com/en-us/iaas/Content/API/SDKDocs/powershell.htm) is a set of cmdlet modules that can be used with PowerShell Core to manage Oracle Cloud Infrastructure resources.
+You can invoke these cmdlets from the PowerShell command-line and with the associated PowerShell scripting language.

 The project is open source and maintained by Oracle Corp.